madgen/madgen.github.io/posts/2018-09-28-Automatic-Subgoal-Scheduling-for-Datalog.markdown

 Datalog, all predicates have `?` mode associated with all of their parameters[^not].

-Let's adopt a scheme of ammending the predicate name with mode patterns to make things syntactically obvious just as we did in the [adornments example](#example-4).
+Let's adopt a scheme of amending the predicate name with mode patterns to make things syntactically obvious just as we did in the [adornments example](#example-4).
 [Example 1](#example-1) becomes